heyheyjose/terminal-monokai/README.md

 ## How do I install it?

-1. Clone the repository `git clone git://github.com/stephenway/monokai.terminal.git`
+1. Clone this repository
-2. Open the `Monokai.terminal` or `Monokai.itermcolors` file to install.
+2. Open the `Monokai.terminal` or `Monokai.itermcolors` file to install (depending on what you use)
-3. Optionally open up Terminal or iTerm  preferences for more options.
+3. Then open up Terminal or iTerm  preferences to further customize as desired

 ## License